jvns/talks/2014-09-strangeloop/slides.md

 # strace

-* what ssh command is my Ruby program running?
+* what config files does this program use?
 * why is my program using `libblah.so.5` instead of `.so.6`?
 * what data am I sending to Google?
 * WHERE ARE MY LOG FILES?!